SFDC-Assets/SFDX-Embedded-Flow-Example/README.md

 6. Deploy the HTML page somewhere (e.g., jsfiddle.net)
 4. Update your `CORS` settings in the Scratch Org to whitelist the web page URL you've deployed

-## Test Org
+## Test Version
 I've got a developer org that I use to demo this.
 The username is `fcaron+embedtest@salesforce.com`.
+While the Scratch Org is alive, you can test [here](https://jsfiddle.net/wp7g413h/7/).

 ## Documentation